-Development Permit Preliminary Approval Development assessable under the planning scheme, a temporary local planning instrument, a master plan or a preliminary approval which includes a variation approval \boxtimes
+Development Permit Preliminary Approval Development assessable under the planning scheme, superseded planning scheme, a temporary local planning instrument, a master plan or a preliminary approval which includes a variation approval - Material Change of use

 2. CONDITIONS

 This approval is subject to the conditions in Attachment 1.